mxcoppell/tradestation-api-ts/docs/QuickStart.md

 async function main() {
     try {
-        // Initialize the client with the refresh token const client = new TradeStationClient();
+        // Initialize the client - automatically reads all credentials from environment variables const client = new TradeStationClient();

         // Get symbol information for Apple (AAPL)